In need of a few new advertisement ideas?

 6. Advertisement Ideas: Google Surveys 360

 The Surveys allow advertisers and marketers to create and target surveys to remarketing lists to gather key information as to what is and isn’t working.
+This live advertisement strategy is crucial to developing better marketing techniques down the road.

 The use of these surveys will allow much easier A/B testing, as it provides advertisers a way to directly ask their audience why an ad was or wasn’t clicked.